WEBSITE MAINTENANCE TERMS AND CONDITIONS

 14.8 Atlantis may subcontract any of its obligations under this Agreement to any third party.

-14.9 Each party agrees to execute (and arrange for the execution of) any documents and do (and arrange for the doing of) any things reasonably within that party’s power, which are necessary to enable the parties to exercise their rights and fulfil their obligations under this Agreement.
+14.9 Each party agrees to execute (and arrange for the execution of) any documents and do (and arrange for the doing of) any things reasonably within that party’s power, which are necessary to enable the parties to exercise their rights and fulfill their obligations under this Agreement.

 14.10 This Agreement is made for the benefit of the parties, and is not intended to benefit any third party or be enforceable by any third party.
 The rights of the parties to terminate, rescind, or agree any amendment, waiver, variation or settlement under or relating to this Agreement are not subject to the consent of any third party.